ChipmunkHand/ChipmunkHand/blog/psx.md

 ##MailboxProcessor

-Finally, with all this stuff in place we still need a way to periodically poll the pad for the state of its buttons.
+Finally, with all this in place, we still need a way to periodically poll the pad for the state of its buttons.
 In order for the pad component to be re-usable it should be self-contained and deal with any threading concerns itself.
 The MailboxProcessor is a great solution for this, using a nice trick with `tryRecieve` which effecitvely acts as a timed loop rather than really waiting on any messages

 ```fsharp
 let pad = new MailboxProcessor<int>(fun inbox ->